History & Politics

 Firstly, pupils will study Germany from 1890 to 1945, considering how democracy failed and the resulting rise of the Nazi Party.
 T

 he final aspect to be studied is Conflict and Tension in Asia, 1950-1975, where students will study the Korean and Vietnam War and its impact the social and political climate at that time.

-At IB students cover a wide range of History.
-Students will study the causes, effects and practices of War and authoritarian states.
+At IB, students cover a wide range of History.
+Students will study the causes, effects and practices of Global War and authoritarian states.
 Those that are completing the Standard course, will complete two exams and Higher students will complete three.
 All students will complete a brief Internal Assessment on an aspect of History of their choice.